VidGuiCode/touchscreen/README.md

 ## 🔒 Security Notes

 - Only data logging via MAC address is open.
-- Admin settings and authentication are handled separately in L4/L6.
+- Admin settings and authentication are handled separately in a other Website(L4/L6).

 ---